nebari-dev/nebari-docs/docs/docs/tutorials/cost-estimate-report.md

 infracost configure get api_key
 ```

-We are now ready to run the cost estimate tool.
+You are now ready to run the cost estimate tool.

 ## Generating the cost estimates